gregobad/flask_manual_coding/README.md

 # flask_manual_coding
 Simple interface for manual coding of text snippets, using Flask (https://palletsprojects.com/p/flask/).
+Takes input in csv, writes output in csv.

 To run: